 - Check the details mentioned

 - Download the same along with the proforma that is attached to it.

 - Save and keep the soft copy

-Instructions to follow in exam hall while appearing for the RPVT 2021
+Instructions to follow in the exam hall while appearing for the RPVT 2023

-- During the exam hall, the invigilator will check the admit card of RPVT 2021 and after cross checking, the proforma will be collected from the student.
-After verifying, the invigilator will also put his/her signature in the OMR Answer Sheet.
+- During the exam hall, the invigilator will check the admit card of RPVT 2023 and after cross-checking, the proforma will be collected from the student.
+After verifying, the invigilator will also put his/her signature on the OMR Answer Sheet.